b-j-mills/hdx-update-cods-level/README.md

 If there are new datasets that need a cod-level assigned, or if an existing dataset needs to be changed, edit the [environment variables](https://github.com/b-j-mills/hdx-update-cods-level/settings/variables/actions) **COD_STANDARD** and **COD_ENHANCED**.
 Add HDX dataset names (last part of the url) to the appropriate lists.
 Datasets ending in "xxx" will not be run and are there as example dataset names.

+If the levels on HDX need to be synced with the ITOS API, change the environment variable **SYNC** to "True".

 ### Usage

 This script can be run two ways.